fantasticole/tagmarker/plans.md

 ## Tag Storage
 - Set an object somewhere (IndexedDB?) to hold folder and tag objects
 - When a bookmark/tag is added, add that ID to the corresponding tag's bookmarks array and remove for deletion.
-- Have an array of bookmark objects that have an array of tag IDs in their data.
+- Have an object of bookmarks that have an array of tag IDs in their data.

 Example:
 If a bookmark exists in this folder structure: